LitE-SQL: A Lightweight and Efficient Text-to-SQL Framework with Vector-based Schema Linking and Execution-Guided Self-Correction: Methodology

 \textbf{Supervised Fine-tuning (SFT).} To enhance the SQL generation ability of the pre-trained model ($\theta$), we first train the model to learn a conditional mapping from a natural language question ($Q$) and schema information ($S$) to the corresponding SQL query ($SQL$).
 The schema information includes column data types, primary key constraints, descriptive metadata, representative samples, and foreign key relations.
 The training objective is:

 During inference, the model utilizes a fixed number $k$ of schema information retrieved by the Schema Retriever.
 However, training examples often contain fewer than $k$ schema information.
-To ensure consistency between training and inference, we augment training inputs by randomly sampling irrelevant schema information until reach the fixed length $k$ (Figure~\ref{method-generator}).
+To ensure consistency between training and inference, we augment training inputs by including only the schema elements explicitly referenced in the gold SQL, and filling the remaining slots with randomly sampled irrelevant schema information until reaching the fixed length $k$ (Figure~\ref{method-generator}).
+This approach allows the model to learn SQL generation in the presence of irrelevant but plausible schema information, which simulates potential false positives returned by the retriever at inference time while maintaining a consistent input structure.
 The value of $k$ is determined empirically based on dataset characteristics (Section~\ref{sec:results-analysis-sr}).

 \textbf{Reinforcement Fine-tuning (RFT).} After the model reliably produces syntactically valid SQL, we train it to revise outputs using execution feedback.
 Specifically, we employ Direct Preference Optimization (DPO) \cite{rafailov2023direct} to align model behavior with preference signals derived from query execution results.